M.Sc Forensic Science Course, Admissions, Eligibility, Syllabus, Fees, Career

 Forensic Biology, Serology and DNA Profiling

-Scope of M.Sc Forensic Science
+Scope of M.Sc in Forensic Science

-The scope of the M.Sc Forensic Science course offers a wide array of opportunities, the field is integral to the justice system, with graduates playing key roles in crime investigation.
-They work in law enforcement, legal films, and government agencies.
+The scope of the M.Sc Forensic Science course offers a wide array of opportunities, as the field is integral to the justice system, with graduates playing key roles in crime investigation.
+They work in law enforcement, legal firms, and government agencies.
 Students after completing this course can also opt for higher studies in the course such as M.Phil or Ph.D in the same field.

-Career Options after M.Sd Forensic Science
+Career Options after M.Sc in Forensic Science

 There are numerous career opportunities for postgraduate students who have done a Forensic Science degree.
 After the completion of the course, forensic postgraduates can join the government sector in India for job opportunities.
 They can find jobs in several departments in the country that include the Central Bureau of Investigation, the Intelligence Bureau, or the different Police Departments.

 Crime Laboratory Analyst: Crime Laboratory Analysts are professionals who specialise in specific areas of evidence identification.
-They help investigators to identify the significance of the investigation.
-They work in both private as well as government sectors.
+They help investigators identify the significance of the investigation.
+They work in both the private as well as government sectors.

 Top Recruiters